andrew/ultimate-awesome/README.md

 - [awesome-endless-sky](https://github.com/EndlessSkyCommunity/awesome-endless-sky) - A curated list of all things Endless Sky.
 - [awesome-architecture](https://github.com/fabianmagrini/awesome-architecture) - A curated list of resources on software architecture in the Agile and Cloud era.
 - [awesome-game-essays](https://github.com/filfreire/awesome-game-essays) - Thoughtful and noteworthy links to awesome videogame "essay" kind of content .🎮.
+- [awesome-monodevelop](https://github.com/jsuarezruiz/awesome-monodevelop) - A curated list of awesome Visual Studio for macOS and MonoDevelop addins, tools and resources.
 - [awesome-ipfs-cn](https://github.com/kenwoodjw/awesome-ipfs-cn) - Awesome-ipfs中文版.
 - [awesome-TikZ](https://github.com/maphy-psd/awesome-TikZ) - A curated list of awesome TikZ packages and resources.
 - [awesome-asp-net-core-api](https://github.com/mhmd-azeez/awesome-asp-net-core-api) - A list of tools, technologies, and practices that are useful for building modern ASP.NET Core APIs.